Board of Directors

 Stephen has been a credit to the Art Center for several years as a studio art student and volunteer.
 He is a sculptor and is a retired licensed contractor and carpenter.
 He has a long history of volunteer work, including serving on several committees for the American Friends Service Committee (Community Resources and Finance).
 He lives in Berkeley and is a graduate of Humboldt State University with a Bachelor of Arts in Botany.
 In addition, he attended New York University’s Film School and School of Arts and Science.

 Carlos attended high school at the College Preparatory School in Oakland and received his B.S. degree in Political Science from U.C.
 Berkeley.
-He earned his law degree from the McGeorge School of Law and practiced law at Bledsoe, Cathcart, Diestel & Pedersen LLP in San Francisco before joining the Richmond City Attorney’s Office in 2006.
-As a Senior Assistant City Attorney, Mr. Privat’s duties include staffing the Planning Commission and handling complex transactional matters for the City, Port of Richmond and Successor Agency to the Richmond Community Redevelopment Agency.
-As a component of this work, Carlos assists staff on implementing public art programs, with representative programs including Civic Center, Moody Underpass and Downtown BART Parking Garage art.
-Carlos spends his free time chasing his two young boys to and from team sport events and birthday parties.
+He earned his law degree from the McGeorge School of Law and practiced law in San Francisco before joining the Richmond City Attorney’s Office in 2006.
+As a Senior Assistant City Attorney, Mr. Privat’s duties included the handling of complex transactional matters for the City, Port of Richmond and Successor Agency to the Richmond Community Redevelopment Agency.
+As a component of this work, Carlos assisted in implementing public art programs, with representative programs including Civic Center, Moody Underpass, Downtown BART Parking Garage, and Ferry Building art.
+Carlos retired from the City at the end of 2020 and now lives in Park City, Utah with his wife and two school-age boys (11 and 15).